Ask Leyla: Is Washing Produce Enough?

 First, wash your hands well with soap and water and make sure your counter tops, utensils and cutting boards have been properly cleaned.

 Do NOT use detergent or bleach to wash produce.
-Many types of produce are porous and can absorb chemicals, not something you want to ingest!
+Many types of produce are porous and can absorb chemicals, which are not something you want to ingest!

 Chemical rinses and other ‘fruit and vegetable washes’ may be an option, but I don’t advise them due to lack of evidence as to their effectiveness in removing germs.